 KOPs were selected to evaluate the existing visual character and visual quality of a Project Area and to provide an understanding of existing conditions and aid the assessment of potential change in visual environment.
 KOPs were located on roads or areas of potential use where the visual effects of the Project would be clearly displayed and include existing visible development, populated areas, and natural vegetation and terrain.
-The KOPs selected for the Project are listed in Table 3.11-2 (see Appendix D), and photographs from each of the seven KOPs are included in Figures 3.11a through 3.11e along with an extensive description of each KOP (see Appendix L).
+The KOPs selected for the Project are listed in Table 3.11-2 (see Appendix D), and photographs from each of the KOPs along with an extensive description of each KOP are included in Appendix L.